Liverpool Blue Coat School: Move to Wavertree

 At the start of the 20th century it was decided that the school needed to move from the polluted town centre to somewhere quieter, and the village of Wavertree was the site chosen.
 The architects chosen for the design of the new building were Briggs, Wolstenholme & Thornely, most notable for the design of the Port of Liverpool Building.
 In 1906 the school took possession of the building, which was later designated Grade II-listed*.
 Later additions include a clock tower and the Fenwick Memorial Chapel: used for assemblies by the school.

 Redevelopment

 In September 1990, the school stopped accepting boarders.

 In 2004 the school received a government grant of almost £8 million, together with £1 million from its foundation governors, enabling an expansion and redevelopment of its site.

 In 2004 work began on redeveloping the Wavertree site.
 Original buildings remained intact but the southern wing was converted into private accommodation and sold to part-fund the development.
-The school chapel, clock tower, board room, and former music room, together with administrative rooms and the entrance to the original building, were transferred to a new school foundation and made available to hire for private functions.
-Buildings that had been added to the north end of the site during the second half of the 20th century, including a swimming pool, a sixth-form centre, a gym and squash courts, were demolished to make way for new facilities.
-The North Wing of the original school was renovated and a new building extended it into the area previously known as the North Yard.
-This included laboratories, a new main entrance, an administration block, music rooms, recording and dance studios, and dining and sports halls.
-The remainder of the North Yard was upgraded to provide better outdoor sports facilities.
-The old dining hall, beneath Shirley Hall at the heart of the original building, became a library with a mezzanine ICT suite.
-The previous library space, itself a former dormitory, was refurbished as the new sixth-form facility.
+The school chapel, clock tower, board room, and former music room, together with administrative rooms and the entrance to the original building, were transferred to a new school foundation.